Three U.S. fund providers–Pioneer Investments, Ivy Funds and Nile Capital Management–recently announced new products.

 “The smaller cap range I’m covering in Asset Strategy New Opportunities Fund will lead to market sector weightings and country allocations which may not necessarily reflect those of the larger fund,” said portfolio manager Jonas Krumplys.
 “I’ll be pursuing similar global rebalancing themes, but will look at opportunities in additional geographies such as Southeast Asia, sub-Saharan Africa and the Middle East.”

-As of March 31, the Ivy Funds had approximately $38 billion under management across 33 funds, the statement said.
+As of March 31, the Ivy Funds had approximately $38 billion in assets under management (AUM) across 33 funds, the statement said.

 Emerging and frontier markets will also be the theme of Nile Capital Management’s new Nile Pan Africa Fund, the firm announced on April 29.
 It said the fund offers investors an opportunity to participate Africa’s growth, as global demand for commodities has spurred development and investment in the continent’s vast natural resources.
 High-growth public companies are popping up all over as Africa’s economies grow, political stability deepens and standards of living continue to rise.
 “Africa’s 23 stock markets remain the least-researched sector in the emerging/frontier markets, and its stock market valuations are relatively attractive,” the statement said.